Aarav7162/rssi_location_triangulation/README.md

 - ESP2 measures the same RSSI and sends it to Blynk Virtual Pin V1.
 - An LED connected to ESP1 can be controlled from the Blynk dashboard via V2 or a button widget.

-This framework establishes Wi-Fi connectivity, Blynk integration, multi-device setup, and dashboard visualization, ready for further functionality like triangulation or speed measurement in later weeks.
+This framework is made for further functionality like triangulation and location detection in later weeks.

 ---

 ## Hardware Requirements
 - 2 × ESP8266 (NodeMCU, Wemos D1 mini, etc.)
-- 1 × LED + resistor (220Ω)
+- LED
 - Jumper wires
 - Breadboard (optional)